 Neural basis of memory and learning, effects of brain damage on behaviour, comparative animal cognition.

 - Dr Tamlin Conner

-Emotional and physical well-being, implicit social cognition, genetics, computerised experience sampling methods.
+Emotional and physical well-being, happiness, nutrition, genetics, mobile-phone based experience sampling methods.

 - Professor Liz Franz